hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/04_bcbio_nextgen.md

       strandedness: firststrand
  ```

-* For quality control, the FASTQC tool is used and we selected `standard` to indicate the **standard fastqsanger quality** encoding.
+* For quality control, the **FASTQC** tool is used and we selected `standard` to indicate the standard fastqsanger quality encoding.
-* Trimming is not required unless you are using and aligner that doesn't perform soft-clipping.
+* **Trimming** is not required unless you are using and aligner that doesn't perform soft-clipping.
 By default trimming is performed and you can specify other details for `adapter` trimming, however this is very slow.
 Aligners that soft clip the ends of reads such as STAR and HISAT2, or algorithms using pseudoalignments like Sailfish handle contaminant sequences at the ends properly.
 This makes trimming unnecessary, and since we have chosen `star` as our aligner we have also set `trim_reads: False`.
-* For RNA-seq libraries, if your library is strand specific, set the appropriate flag from [unstranded, firststrand, secondstrand].
+* For **RNA-seq libraries**, if your library is strand specific, set the appropriate flag from [unstranded, firststrand, secondstrand].
 The default is set to unstranded.
 For dUTP marked libraries, which we are working with, `firststrand` is correct.
-* Alignment QC is performed by [Qualimap](http://qualimap.bioinfo.cipf.es/) and then [MultiQC](http://multiqc.info/) is run to collate these results into a report which contains features of the mapped reads and provides an overall view of the data that helps to the detect biases in the sequencing and/or mapping of the data.
+* **Alignment QC** is performed by [Qualimap](http://qualimap.bioinfo.cipf.es/) and then [MultiQC](http://multiqc.info/) is run to collate these results into a report which contains features of the mapped reads and provides an overall view of the data that helps to the detect biases in the sequencing and/or mapping of the data.
-* Counting of reads is done using featureCounts and does not need to be specified in the configuration file.
+* **Counting** of reads is done using featureCounts and does not need to be specified in the configuration file.
 Also, Salmon which is an extremely fast alignment-free method of quantitation, is run.
 For each sample we get the `quant.sf` files and also a file of aggregated values across samples.
-In the outputs section we discuss in more detail the various quantitation files that are generated.
+In the outputs section we discuss in more detail the various **quantitation files** that are generated.

 ### Creating a job script to run `bcbio`